 This study monitors Project effects on terrestrial sensitive sites that could be affected by the Project.
+It also documents overall effects on ecosystem diversity during the construction phase.

-The total area being monitored is larger than where Project effects on terrestrial sensitive sites are expected to occur so that unanticipated effects, if there are any, can be found.
+The portion of the Keeyask region being monitored by this study is larger than where Project effects on terrestrial sensitive sites are expected to occur.
+This is being done in case there are unanticipated effects beyond the Project footprint and, if there are any, they are documented.

-Some of the monitored sites include more than one type of sensitivity.
+Some of the monitored sensitive sites include more than one type of sensitivity.
 For example, some areas are both caribou calving habitat and a priority habitat type.
 In total, approximately 6,684 ha of terrestrial sensitive sites are being monitored.

-Another terrestrial monitoring study mapped Project clearing or physical disturbance areas as of September 2020.
-This mapping was used to determine which sensitive sites and how much of each type of sensitive site was impacted as of September 2020.
-Ground surveys were also carried out at nine sensitive sites because they were of special interest (e.g. vegetation beside streams) or they were already being visited for other studies.
+Another terrestrial monitoring study mapped Project clearing and physical disturbance areas as of September 2021.
+This mapping was used to determine which sensitive sites and how much of each type of sensitive site was impacted as of September 2021, and how Project construction had affected ecosystem diversity.
+Ground surveys were also carried out at ten sensitive sites because they were of special interest (e.g. vegetation beside streams) or they were already being visited for other studies.

-Locations of sensitive sites near the Project that were monitored in 2020
+Locations of sensitive sites near the Project that were monitored in 2021